 - An eCommerce store may not find the extensions they really need for their purpose.

-- When you hire Magento developer for your new web store, most developers will be versed only with Magento 2.
+- When you hire Magento developers for your new web store, most developers will be versed only with Magento 2.

 - The eCommerce store will be more exposed to security risks and hacking because of the lack of security upgrades.